 On the map above, Marsaskala is located in the inlet just above St. Thomas Bay—it’s a quiet seaside village.
 We stayed in a lovely apartment in Marsaskala.
 Also, the seaside village is the ideal pitstop for anyone looking for something a bit more remote with good hiking and walking opportunities.

 One day, we took the bus to Senglea and spent the day touring Senglea, Cospicua, and Birgu.
-Senglea and Cospicua are known as two of the ‘three cities’ with the grand harbor.
+Senglea and Cospicua are known as two of the ‘three cities’ within the Grand Harbor.

 We stayed three nights in an apartment in Msida, located just outside the main capital city of Valletta.
 It was much cheaper to stay in Msida as opposed to Valletta, and we could afford the time to walk (or take the bus) back and forth.